UHDanke/gd_docs/bugs/bugs.md

 Groups spawned by a remapped Instant Collision do not inherit remaps.

+## \[2.207\] Checkpoint resets remaps

+Groups spawned by a remapped Checkpoint do not inherit remaps.

 ## \[2.207\] Spamming restart (R key) skips spawn activation

 Spamming R quickly can skip the activation of spawns placed before the origin line.